-Australia is known for its various types of possum.
+Australia is known for the various types of possum.
 The possum has a place with the mammalian request known as Didelphimorphia.
-The possum has a smooth and plush hide, which is utilized to make pads, covers, couch tosses, and garments in New Zealand where they are viewed as an irritation.
+The possum has a smooth and plush hide, which is utilized to make pads, covers, couch tosses, and garments in New Zealand, where they are viewed as an irritation.
 It is said that possum hide is hotter than fleece.
-Possums in Australia anyway are ensured.
+Possums found in Australia anyway are ensured.

-Australia is home to roughly twenty-three known types of possum, a considerable lot of which can be found in our neighborhood.
+Australia is home to roughly twenty-three known types of possum found in Australia, a considerable lot of which can be found in our neighbourhood.
 There are two species that are known to attack private living arrangements around evening time and snarl on the housetops.
 These troublesome possums are known to move to rural housetops requiring professional possum removal to remove them.

 In Australia and elsewhere, a group of possums is referred to as a passel.
 A male possum ‘Jack’, a female ‘Jill’, while a young one is called ‘Joey’.